European-XFEL/Karabo/doc/concepts/general_concepts.rst

 Karabo devices provide a set of common hooks in both the Python and C++ APIs (but not the middle-layer API).
 Developers can use these hooks to trigger special functionality on events common to all devices.
-They are as following:
+They are as follows:

 - *preReconfigure(incomingReconfiguration)*: allows an incoming re-configuration to the device to be altered *before* actually updating device properties.
 This hook can be used